ome/ansible-role-celery-docker/README.md

 This role requires Docker to be running on the target hosts.
 Celery requires a broker such as Redis, either on the current or a remote server.

-For example, you can use the `openmicroscopy.docker` and `openmicroscopy.redis` roles to set them up, see the example playbook.
+For example, you can use the `ome.docker` and `ome.redis` roles to set them up, see the example playbook.

 Variables